AdamOssenford/rpi-consul/README.md

 This project is a Docker container for [Consul](http://www.consul.io/).
 It's a slightly opinionated, pre-configured Consul Agent made specifically to work in the Docker ecosystem.

+This version is forked from [http://github.com/progrium/docker-consul](http://github.com/progrium/docker-consul) and runs on the Raspberry Pi.
+Thanks to [Jeff Lindsay](https://github.com/progrium) for all his hard work.
+I am merely standing on the shoulders of giants.

 ## Getting the container

-The container is very small (50MB virtual, based on [Busybox](https://github.com/progrium/busybox)) and available on the Docker Index:
+The container is based on [hypriot/rpi-golang](https://registry.hub.docker.com/u/hypriot/rpi-golang/) and available on the Docker Index:

-	$ docker pull progrium/consul
+	$ docker pull nimblestratus/rpi-consul

 ## Using the container